 Fake News: Falsehood, fabrication and fantasy in journalism examines the causes and consequences of the ‘fake news’ phenomenon now sweeping the world’s media and political debates.
-Drawing on three decades of research and writing on journalism and news media, leading scholar Brian McNair engages with the fake news phenomenon in accessible, insightful language designed to bring clarity and context to a complex and fast-moving debate.
+Drawing on three decades of research and writing on journalism and news media, the author engages with the fake news phenomenon in accessible, insightful language designed to bring clarity and context to a complex and fast-moving debate.

-McNair presents fake news not as a cultural issue in isolation but rather as arising from, and contributing to, significant political and social trends in twenty-first century societies.
+The author presents fake news not as a cultural issue in isolation but rather as arising from, and contributing to, significant political and social trends in twenty-first century societies.
 Chapters identify the factors which have laid the groundwork for fake news’ explosive appearance at this moment in our globalised public sphere.
 These include the rise of relativism and the crisis of objectivity, the role of digital media platforms in the production and consumption of news, and the growing drive to produce online content which attracts users and generates revenue.
-The book also considers the decline of trust in journalism, and the how the traditional left critique of ‘dominant ideology’ and ‘ruling elites’ in media has been appropriated by the alt-right, nationalists and populists all over the world.

 List of Figures, Foreword, 1. #FakeNews 2.
 Faking it in journalism: not really new, not exactly news 3.
 The Decline of Trust in Journalism – post-truth, post-factuality and the digisphere 4.
 Fakers, Makers, Sharers 5.
 Fake news and democratic political culture: the challenges, and how to address them 6.
 Afterword, Bibliography, Index